Graham Cooke

 Graham Cooke is a clinician scientist and NIHR Professor of Infectious Diseases at the Wright-Fleming Institute of Imperial College London.
 He is best known for his work on viral hepatitis, particularly hepatitis C.

 Early life and education

 Educated at Watford Grammar School for Boys, he studied natural sciences and medicine at University of Cambridge.
 Later he undertook his doctoral studies with Adrian V. S. Hill at the Wellcome Center for Human Genetics, studying human genetic variation and its role in susceptibility to tuberculosis.

 Research and career

 After specialist training in London, Cooke was based at the Africa Centre for Health and Population Studies, Mtubatuba (now AHRI) before moving to Imperial College.
-His work has focussed on HIV, tuberculosis and viral hepatitis.
+His work has focused on HIV, tuberculosis and viral hepatitis.
 In 2016 he led publication of global estimates of viral hepatitis disease burden and has had a prominent role in efforts to raise the profile of viral hepatitis globally, leading the commission on viral hepatitis elimination in 2019.
 He has run randomised trials in the UK and Vietnam contributing insights into host-virus interactions and treatment outcomes.